CEO Compensation at Washington Hospital Healthcare System

 safety and quality while reducing non-value-added services from our operations.

-as one of the top hospitals in the United States for excellence in patient
+as one of the top hospitals in the United States for clinical excellence,

 patient satisfaction information about hospitals and physicians.
-The Hospital
+Several

-Several clinical services within the hospital, including cardiac care,
+clinical services within the hospital, including treatment of heart attacks,

 Hospital and health care system CEOs face unique challenges and their pay